About Lehigh Acres — In Depth

 Economy & Demographics

 Lehigh Acres' local economy is diverse and thriving, supported by a range of industries and employers.
-The retail sector matters, with numerous shopping centers and commercial corridors catering to the needs of People.
+The retail sector matters, with numerous shopping centers and commercial corridors catering to the needs of residents.
 The healthcare industry is also a major driver, with several medical facilities and providers serving the community.
 The city's proximity to Florida's natural resources has fostered a vibrant tourism and outdoor recreation industry, attracting visitors to the area's parks, nature preserves, and recreational opportunities.

 Elections & Voter Records